bevyengine/bevy/crates/bevy_editor/README.md

 ## Configuration

-### Connection Settings
+### Connection settings
-Default connection parameters can be modified:
+You can change the default connection if needed:
 ```rust
 impl Default for RemoteConnection {
     fn default() -> Self {